Are you traveling to Europe for the first time? I’m sure you’ll love it!

-If you’re planning your first trip to Europe, you’re likely perusing the many travel sites and trying to get the insider information on where to stay, what to see, and how to budget so you can maximize your experience.
+You’ve probably gone through many travel sites already, trying to get the insider information on where to go, what to see, and how to budget so you can maximize your experience.

-Here Are the Top 10 Things to Know Before You Travel to Europe as an American:
+10 Things to Know Before Traveling to Europe as an American

 1. Most Cars Are Manual